AI4WA/OpenOmniFramework/docs/Tutorial/pipeline_customisation.md

     - RAG
     - Text2Speech

-After the evaluation, we found out, for all of the pipelines, under the Nvidia 3080 GPU, none of the latency is acceptable.
+After the evaluation, we found out, for all the pipelines, under the Nvidia 3080 GPU, none of the latency is acceptable.
 The best performance is the GPT-3.5 pipeline with text only as input, which has a latency of around 8-10 seconds.
 For the GPT-4o, the API latency is around 3-8 seconds, when you feed more images data in, the latency will increase